Understanding the house settlement process

 Once the settlement date is set and the contract is signed, options narrow sharply.
 The vendor may still be able to change the settlement date, but only if the buyer agrees.
 If for any reason this becomes necessary, it is important to give as much notice to everyone involved as possible.
 Remember, the buyer doesn’t have to agree to the vendor’s new terms.
 It’s best to agree to an appropriate settlement period right from the start.

 The agent will usually arrange a pre-settlement inspection to allow the buyer to see the property before finalising the payment.
-This is when issues that could delay the settlement may arise., so, as a vendor it is important to make sure the house is looking as it did (or better) than when the buyer last saw it.
+This is when issues that could delay the settlement may arise.
+As a vendor, it’s important to make sure the house is looking as it did (or better) than when the buyer last saw it.

 Looking for a real estate agent to sell your property?